SUSE/connect/PACKAGE.md

 `> gem build suse-connect.gemspec`

 This gem can already be installed and used.
-To create a RPM from this gem you need to create the .spec file:
+To create a RPM from this gem you need to create the .spec file.
+You need to use gem2rpm to do this, and using the specifically patched version from SLES12 or devel:languages:ruby:extensions, because this supports the SLES12 gem packaging standard via the --config option. f
 ```
 > cp suse-connect-*.gem package/
 > cd package
-> gem2rpm -l -s -o SUSEConnect.spec -t SUSEConnect.spec.erb suse-connect-*.gem
+> gem2rpm --config gem2rpm.yml -l -o SUSEConnect.spec \
+    -t /usr/share/doc/packages/rubygem-gem2rpm/sles12.spec.erb \
+    suse-connect-*.gem
 ```

 To create the man page do: